vuejs/v2.vuejs.org/src/v2/guide/accessibility.md

 ## Accessibility in JavaScript-rich websites

-JavaScript allows us to make powerful, interactive websites and applications, with features from animations to client-side routing instead of having to hit the server every time the user goes to a new page.
-Unfortunately, some accessibility technology, especially screen readers, doesn't work so well with these websites.
+JavaScript allows for powerful, interactive websites and applications.
+Its usage can be simple or complex.
+Unfortunately, some assistive technologies struggle to support this environment.
+With this in mind, what can we do to accommodate these tools added needs?

 In addition to the guidelines in the articles above and in the [Web Content Accessibility Guidelines (WCAG)][wcag 2.0], we have to take further measures to make sure that by using JavaScript, we're not making our websites inaccessible to screen reader users.